axelvaldez/radical-companies/_posts/reviews/2023-06-14-competence-is-not-intelligence.markdown

  <p>A few people will be slotted into the privileged category of &ldquo;AI wizards&rdquo; and be paid a &ldquo;more than reasonable&rdquo; amount, enough to make them believe they a cut above.
 Everybody else will live off handouts from the <em>21c Robber Barons</em>.
 This means that the <span class='_paradigm'>Fiat</span> system and the oligarchic owners will continue to thrive and the possibility of non-<span class='_paradigm'>Fiat</span> systems and co-ownership will be slowed down.</p>

  <h1>Enclosure-by-Regulation</h1>
  <p>The piece by Blair Fix is entitled, <span class='_quotespan'>No, AI Does Not Pose an Existential Risk to Humanity</span>.
-The <em>21c Robbert Barons</em> are pushing hard for an enclosure-by-regulation moat around their businesses.</p>
+The <em>21c Robber Barons</em> are pushing hard for an enclosure-by-regulation moat around their businesses.</p>

 <h1 class="_section">ENDNOTES</h1>
  <ul>